A Class of Multilevel Nonregular Designs for Studying Quantitative Factors

 From the construction in \eqref{eqeb}, $E_b$ is an orthogonal array of the same strength as $D$ and $D_b$.
-While we use designs of strength 2 in practice, Lemma \ref{lem4} guarantees that $\beta_1(E_b)=\beta_2(E_b)=0$ so that linear terms are not aliased with the intercept, nor with each other.
-Then we want to minimize $\beta_3(E_b)$ in order to minimize the contamination of nonnegligible second-order effects on the estimation of linear main effects.
-The following theorem gives a permutation $b$ theoretically such that $\beta_3(E_b)=0$ so that no aliasing exists between any linear and second-order terms.
+While we use designs of strength 2 in practice, Lemma \ref{lem4} guarantees $\beta_1(E_b)=\beta_2(E_b)=0$ so that linear terms are not aliased with the intercept, nor with each other.
+Then we want to minimize $\beta_3(E_b)$ in order to minimize the aliasing between linear and second-order {terms. } The following theorem gives a permutation $b$ theoretically to ensure $\beta_3(E_b)=0$ so that no aliasing exists between any linear and second-order terms.

 \begin{theorem} For an odd prime $q$, let